dlemrry/editor/README.md

 <br>
 This program use ```useRef()``` hook to use [quill.js](https://quilljs.com/docs/quickstart/) that is third party library.
 <br><br>
 Text editor actions are more frequent than painting action.
-And it's not good to save file contents every time when socket receive by typing.
+And it's not good to saving file contents every time when socket has arrived by typing.
 <br>
 So server has interval for periodical file saving.